 Tres Leches King Cake — Emeril’s newest restaurant, Meril, puts a Latin spin on the traditional king cake with its tres leches iteration.
 Cinnamon sponge cake and whipped cream offer a sublime texture with familiar (and delicious) flavors.

-Coffee, cocktails, or even a smoothie: have your king cake and sip it, too.
+Coffee or cocktails: have your king cake and sip it, too.

 King Cake Milkshake at Frey Smoked Meat Co. — This Mid-City eatery prides itself on its barbecue plates and hearty sides, but their seasonal king cake milkshake is a showstopper.
-Yes, there’s a slice of king cake on top.
+It’s quite the daunting treat, and we recommend grabbing a friend – or two – to share this colossal dessert with you (which comes complete with a slice of king cake on top, of course).
+4141 Bienville Street, New Orleans, LA 70119

-King Cake Soda from Abita — Pure, Louisiana cane sugar (lots of it) and artesian spring water are the basis of this caffeine-free soda from Abita.
+King Cake Brews from Abita — Pure, Louisiana cane sugar (lots of it) and artesian spring water are the basis of this caffeine-free soda from Abita.
 The taste is reminiscent of frosting and cinnamon dough.
 Pick up a six-pack at any local grocery store.
+Or, if you prefer a brewsky like we do, wait until you get a taste of their malty, full-bodied German Lager.
+Find the Mardi Gras Bock in grocery stores or online here.

 Don’t have a sweet tooth?
 Neither does this king cake.